-3.8 China's Entry into the World Trade Organization
+China's entry into the World Trade Organization

-On December 11, 2001 China finally became the 143rd member of the WTO, after fifteen years of negotiation since 1986, when China had applied to join the GATT (General Agreement on Tariffs and Trade), the predecessor of the WTO.
+On 11 December 2001 China finally became the one hundred and forty-third member of the WTO, after fifteen years of negotiation since 1986, when China had applied to join the GATT (General Agreement on Tariffs and Trade), the predecessor of the WTO.
 At that earlier time, China had expected that accession would be easy, because the developed countries were sympathetic to China as a pioneer of market reform.
-The June 4 Incident, and China's rise as a serious export power with a relatively closed domestic market, lessened support for giving the Chinese greater access to developed markets, without China making serious concessions to allow foreign access to its own domestic market.
-Following the above-mentioned reform of the FTCs, China finally achieved WTO membership, after rounds of hard bargaining that obliged China to grant foreign companies broader access to its economy, as well as significant lowering, and promises of further reduction, of Chinese tariffs on certain foreign agricultural and industrial imports into China.
+The 4 June Incident, and China's rise as a serious export power with a relatively closed domestic market, lessened support for giving the Chinese greater access to developed markets, without China making serious concessions to allow foreign access to its own domestic market.
+Following the previously discussed reform of the FTCs, China finally achieved WTO membership, after rounds of hard bargaining that obliged China to grant foreign companies broader access to its economy, as well as significant lowering, and promises of further reduction, of Chinese tariffs on certain foreign agricultural and industrial imports into China.

 Zhu Rongji's reforms, and further liberalization of foreign trade in connection with joining the WTO, led to renewed surges in China's trade in both imports and exports, which increased by over 20% in 2002, and remained high thereafter.
 In addition to the traditional export of textile products, exports of machinery and electronics increased their share, to occupy over 50% of total exports.
-While certain industrial exporters benefited from China's entry into the WTO, the price of Chinese agricultural products suffered from having to compete against foreign imports.
+While certain industrial exporters benefited from China's entry into the WTO, the price of Chinese agricultural products suffered from having to compete against imports.

-3.9 China's GDP growth
+China's GDP growth